diegommm/ampr/README.md

     will be passed to 'sleep'.
 *   PRETEND: if non zero, will run the whole program but will write to stdout the 'ip' commands instead of actually executing them.
+*   LOGFILE: if PRETEND is zero, file to log what otherwise would be printed to stdout.
+Note that you'll need a log rotation program, which should kill ampr and restart it after log rotation.
 *   TROUBLESHOOT: if non zero, will run interactively and ask where to save a troubleshooting report to attach to a bug report.